HistoryHotei Japanese Prints was established in 1982 and is based in Leiden, the Netherlands.

 Hotei Japanese Prints made another move in 2005, when a large gallery became available in the Sieboldhuis, a museum dedicated to Philipp Franz von Siebold, the German physician in Dutch governmental service in the early 19th century and based on Deshima, the small fan-shaped island in the harbour of Nagasaki.
 A selection of the c.
 40.000 objects amassed by von Siebold can be seen in a beautiful 18th century canal house on the Rapenburg in Leiden.

-Chris Uhlenbeck has curated various museum shows over the last 20 years, including a major exhibition on Japanese Erotic Prints (Kunsthal Rotterdam, 2005, with the catalogue written with his wife, Margarita Winkel, titled: Japanese Erotic Fantasies: Sexual Imagery of the Edo Period) and most recently, with Marije Jansen, for the Sieboldhuis: Hiroshige Shaping the Image of Japan.
+Chris Uhlenbeck has curated various museum shows over the last 20 years, including a major exhibition on Japanese Erotic Prints (Kunsthal Rotterdam, 2005, with the catalogue written with his wife, Margarita Winkel, titled: Japanese Erotic Fantasies: Sexual Imagery of the Edo Period) and for example, for the Sieboldhuis: Hiroshige Shaping the Image of Japan.

 Leon Oninckx, specialist in all computer related matters and a collector of Japanese prints and